lino-framework/lino/docs/dev/prerequisites.rst

 Documentation about Lino is written using `Sphinx
 <http://sphinx-doc.org>`_.

 - You know how Sphinx works and why we use it.
+Important chapters of the Sphinx documentation include
+  `The build configuration file <http://sphinx-doc.org/config.html>`_

-- You are able to use the same blogging system as Luc and to document your own contributions to Lino in a developer blog.
+- You are able to use the same blogging system as Luc and to document your own contributions to Lino in a :doc:`developer blog
+  </team/devblog>`.

 Django
 ======